iraftoul/WordPress/readme.md

 oc expose svc/wordpress
 ```

 Next, query the service route for the host URL that is generated.
-Run the following command:
+To do so, run this command:

 ```
 oc get routes